-This article was revised on July 23, 2020, to update the suspension criteria and effective timeline.
+This article was revised on November 25, 2020, to update the policies' effective date.

 AmeriHealth is committed to providing our members with access to the care they need during the COVID-19 pandemic.
 We encourage all AmeriHealth members and providers to visit our dedicated AmeriHealth New Jersey and AmeriHealth Pennsylvania COVID-19 webpages regularly for the latest news and updates.
 We will continue to evaluate member needs as the situation changes.